julieboisard/julieboisard.github.io/index.md

 I have a **bioinformatics** and **evolutionary biology** background.

-I am a microbial eukaryotes enthousiast as well as a passionate (meta)genome hunter.
+I am a microbial eukaryotes enthusiast as well as a passionate (meta)genome hunter.

 ## Current projects